ericashimomoto/news2meme/README.md

 Where you can replace `<name>` with whatever name you want.

+- Only got to test this code on Mac.
+It should run with not much trouble on Linux.
+I have no idea if it will run properly on Windows (sorry!).

 3. Download everything:

     This script will download the following things in the folder `~/data/news2meme`: